klazarsk/pacemaker/README.md

+# NOTE: This repo was only an initial effort; please use https://github.com/klazarsk/alert-agents moving forward.
-# Pacemaker Syslog Alert Agent
+# alert_syslog.sh: Sample Pacemaker Syslog Alert Agent

 ## Derived from alert_smtp.sh in the pacemaker package

  Adapted from alert_smtp.sh from the pacemaker package by klazarsk@redhat.com for one of our users, May 2025

- Compare to alert_smtp to see how trivial this was to adapt.
+ Compare to alert_smtp.sh.sample to see how trivial this was to adapt.
  The complication arises in filtering and steering the alerts for users who want to the filtering done at the origin service rather than on the syslog aggregator.

  You can improve upon the granularity of the alerting by matching substrings in variables such as CRM_alert_desc and testing other variables and creating more complex cases to drive filtering and turning individual alerts off and on.
-In this user's case, they only wanted fencing notices and wanted it filtered at the the alert generation stage.
+In this user's case, they only wanted fencing notices and wanted it to be filtered at the the alert generation stage rather than at the aggregator.

+ In this example, I override the user-defined priority setting in cases where the services actually fail to start, in which case I set the script to flag the notices as `crit`

 ## Sample configuration (cib fragment in xml notation)

 ```